 The rooftop chase

-The Palais faces the National Library, which appears in the background.
+The Palais faces the National Library, which appears in the background of the shot.

-A little later in the chase and you can see the Votivkirche church behind the actors.
+A little later in the pursuit and you can see the Votivkirche church behind the actors.
 They built this mid-19th century church in thanks for Emperor Franz Joseph surviving an assassination attempt.

 Various street scenes